q3769/semver-maven-plugin/README.md

 # SemVer Maven Plugin

-Unlike some other versioning plugins for Maven, this one only addresses the concern of versioning, and not that of release - release is a different and larger-scoped concern.
-This plugin operates on the version value of the local POM file, according to the SemVer Spec (Semantic Versioning 2.0.0); it does nothing else.
+Unlike some other versioning plugins for Maven, this one only addresses the concern of versioning, and not that of release which is a different and larger-scoped concern.
+This plugin operates on the version value of the local POM file according to the spec of Semantic Versioning 2.0.0; it does nothing else.

 Stemmed from the use case of using CICD pipeline to automate and manage versioning, manual intervention would only be needed in rare scenarios, such as major version increment.